There's more to sweet potatoes than casseroles and pies. Whether you stick with the classic sweet potato casserole or branch out, you'll be pleased!

 Spicy, sweet, and totally addictive, this easy appetizer starts with preseasoned fries.

-Mango, avocado, red bell pepper, and sweet potatoes make a colorful presentation as well as a good-for-you meal.
+Mango, avocado, red bell pepper, and sweet potatoes make a colorful presentation in this good-for-you meal.